-III-health / disability retirement
+Ill-health / disability retirement

-In the event that you become permanently or physically disabled / incapacitated and are no longer able to work in your own or any other suitable position, you may qualify for ill-health / disability retirement.
+In the event that you become permanently physically disabled or incapacitated and are no longer able to work in your own or any other suitable position, you may qualify for ill-health / disability retirement.
 This will be subject to the recommendation of the EPPF's Medical Panel and the approval of the Board.